 That is crazy.
 Why on earth do we still bother with these big, hungry dangerous, inconvenient animals?
 Why do we tolerate them?
 It just doesn't make sense.
 The answer, then, must be beyond sense, beyond logic.
 For many people, horses are a real bonus in life: something that makes everything more vivid, more meaningful, more thrilling.
 But for others – for more than 700,000 people in the UK who own or who care for a horse – horses are more than that.
 They are a completion.

 As a sportswriter for The Times, I cover all sports.
 I have seen a lot of team sports in my time, and admired the way that team spirit crosses the boundaries of individuality, of race, of religion.
 But there is another, still stronger barrier than can be crossed: and it is the boundary between one species and another.
 The team of horse and rider is the most extraordinary team of them all.
 It is a mystery.
 Horses took to domestication because they have some kind of affinity for humans.
 And humans, some of us, have a profound affinity for horses: and, in defiance of sense and logic, simply refuse to live without them.

 Far from going extinct, horses survive and prosper: so much so that you have to ask who is exploiting whom.
 Horses are perfectly willing to cooperate with humans and take them to madcap adventures or to gentle and meditative strolls – and humans are prepared to feed horses, provide them with shelter and clean up after them.
 I know: I do it myself, every day.

 This strange mystery, this bizarre empathy between one species and another is at the heart of it all: at the heart of all the horsey sports, at the heart of every crazy gallop, the heart of every quiet ride across the common.
 Humans have reached the stage when in theory it is perfectly possible to live without horses.
-But it seems we don’t want to.
-And the more built up and civilised and organised the world gets, the more we need them.
+But it seems we don't want to.
+And the more built up and civilized and organized the world gets, the more we need them.